How Long Does It Take to Become a Profitable Day Trader?

 Can You Speed Up the Timeline?

-What Compresses the Timeline
+What Compresses It

-- Journaling and reviewing every single trade
+- Journaling and reviewing every trade, no exceptions

-- Strict risk management from day one
+- Strict risk management from day one, not month six

 What Stretches It Out